ericbastarache/opentable-app/Answers_to_technical_questions.md

 ## How would you improve the API that you just used?

-- I wouldn't put it behind a barrier (3-4 weeks to be approved to use their API).
+- I wouldn't the API behind a barrier (3-4 weeks to be approved to use their API).
 This alone would likely improve the API a lot as more developers could use the API, find things that they would like improved and provide that feedback.
 I would also add the ability to see the restaurant rating so that users can determine if they would want to eat at that particular restaurant, and I would even probably expose a method that just contained data for reservation information (most reserved restaurants) so that people could either a) visualize the data or b) inform the general public about the restaurant so they could eat there as well.

 ## Please describe yourself using JSON